ARMA Cell: A Modular and Effective Approach for Neural Autoregressive Modeling: Additional experimental details

 In the following, we provide additional results on numerical experiments by including comparisons based on the mean absolute error (MAE).

-\paragraph{Results} The results for simulated data suggest that either the ShallowARMA or DeepARMA cell perform best in most cases while on par with the GRU cell for the ARMA and NAR dataset.
+\paragraph{Results.} The results for simulated data suggest that either the ShallowARMA or DeepARMA cell perform best in most cases while on par with the GRU cell for the ARMA and NAR dataset.
 For the simulated multivariate time series, none of the existing neural methods outperforms the ARMA cells.
-For the time series benchmark datasets, the ARMA approaches outperform all other RNN approaches on m4 and Traffic.
+For the time series benchmark datasets, the ARMA approaches outperform all other RNN approaches on M4 and Traffic.
 On the Electricity dataset the ARMA cells remain competitive for the univariate case, but yield larger RMSE values compared to GRU and Simple in the multivariate setting.
-On Exchange all methods perform equally well.

 Overall the rankings of methods do not change notably when using the MAE instead of the RMSE as comparison measure.